Exhibitions & Art Fairs

 Publications

 Jennifer Uhrhane, Robert Seyffert, Robert Yahner.
 Art of the Abstract Mark: Libbie Mark’s Collage Paintings and Other Works, 1950s–1960s.
 Exh. cat.
 January 18–February 25, 2022 (New York, NY: Libbie Mark Provincetown Fund and National Arts Club, 2002).
-Catalogue Available
+2022 Exhibition Catalogue Available

 Collections